noahehall/theBookOfNoah/0current/blockchain/blockchain.md

 - takes many of the lessons learned from first generation blockchains
 - focused on recording transactions on the blockchain, adding in programming & logic for associated data via smart contracts
+- smart contracts: a legal contract via code
+  - an event, triggers the contract to execute whatever code is held within the contract
+  - enabled developers to create projects ontop of the blockchain and organize decentralized governance
+- dApps: decentralized apps

 #### ethereum